-PHTM is situated in Howick, one of the oldest districts of Auckland.
-We are situated near the intersection of Elliot and Moore Street.
-The white and red Polish Flag will be flying to welcome you.
+PHTM is situated in Howick, East Auckland.
+We are near the intersection of Elliot and Moore Streets.
+The white and red Polish Flag will be flying to welcome you next to the museum building.
+The Museum consists of two levels, the Upper and Lower Galleries.

+The Lower Gallery also contains the PHT Library and has facilities to screen movies and documentaries (up to 50 visitors) and houses part of the museum collection, but the main collection is in the Upper Gallery.
+We do not have a lift but you have to deal with only a dozen stairs.
 Free parking is available in the Museum grounds.
 Buses can also park in this area.
-The Museum consists of two levels, The Upper and Lower Galleries.

-The Lower Gallery also contains the Library and has facilities to screen movies and documentaries (up to 50 visitors) and houses part of the museum collection, but the main collection is in the Upper Gallery.
-We do not have a lift but you have to deal with only a dozen stairs.

 Group Bookings and Individual Visitors

-Please contact us for the latest Sunday event, this is an ever changing programme and includes family days to celebrate Easter and Christmas, workshops in traditional paper craft called Wycinanki, plus the Sunday Winter Film Programme.
+Please contact us for the latest Sunday event, this is an ever changing programme and includes family days to celebrate Easter and Christmas, workshops in traditional paper craft called Wycinanki, plus the Sunday Winter Film programme.
 Most events start at 2pm.
-Please call to make an enquiry for the Sunday activity.
+Please call to make an enquiry for the Sunday activity

 HOURS: We are open Tues to Friday and Sunday afternoon, we offer ‘after hours visits’ as well but these need to be arranged prior, see How to find us tab.

 We are proud to be part of the diverse tapestry of experiences that East Auckland has to offer.

 Visit www.aucklandnz.com to discover more of what there is to see and do in our area.